cipherdragon/zombie-diary/README.md

 <br>

 **Zombie Diary is a simple, secure and attractive journal app.
 Writing a journal is fun and enjoyable with Zombie Diary.
 Share your life stories with Zombie Diary.
-No matter how sensitive, emotional or private they are, Zombie Diary will keep them as a secrete.
+No matter how sensitive, emotional or private they are, Zombie Diary will keep them as a secret.
 More importantly, Zombie
-Diary is completely open source, no secrete in the code.
+Diary is completely open source, no secrets in the code.
 No hidden backdoors, telemetry or spyware.
 Zombie Diary is the most trustworthy friend you will ever find.**

 ### Features